F.A.Q. / ANSWER CENTER

 09. If you’re wondering HOW LONG TESTING WILL TAKE, please read the “HOW LONG DOES TESTING TAKE?
 FAQ on this page.

 FOR CLARITY: AFTER WE RECEIVE YOUR MATERIAL AND ASSIGN IT A SAMPLE SET, WE WILL CREATE YOUR CLIENT DASHBOARD.
 ONCE WE CREATE YOUR CLIENT DASHBOARD, WE WILL SEND A LOGIN VIA EMAIL.
-ONCE WE DO THAT, WE WILL THEN CREATE YOUR INVOICE AND SEND A SECOND EMAIL ALERTING YOU THAT YOUR INVOICE HAS POSTED AND IS READY TO PAY.
+ONCE WE DO THAT, IF YOU HAVE NOT INCLUDED PAYMENT, WE WILL THEN CREATE YOUR INVOICE AND SEND A 2ND EMAIL ALERTING YOU THAT YOUR INVOICE HAS POSTED.

 10. At the risk of repeating myself, please spend a few minutes and read this FAQ and the GET A QUOTE page.
 I can promise you that 99% of all questions we’re asked 12-24 times a day are answered, in detail.
 Empower yourself, spend a few minutes and read all you need to know about the testing process.
 If your question isn’t answered on the website, we are, of course, here to answer your questions.
 Most of the time, though, we end up reading the FAQ to you.
 Help yourself help us and thank you!